Fair Credit Reporting Act: Furnishers of information

 (This notice doesn't have to be sent as a separate notice, but may be placed on a consumer's monthly statement.
 If sent as part as the monthly statement, it needs to be conspicuous, but need not be in bold type.
 Required wording developed by the US Federal Treasury Department):

 Notice before negative information is reported: We may report information about your account to credit bureaus.
 Late payments, missed payments, or other defaults on your account may be reflected in your credit report.

 Notice after negative information is reported: We have told a credit bureau about a late payment, missed payment or other default on your account.
 This information may be reflected in your credit report.

 Consumer reporting agencies (CRAs)

-Consumer reporting agencies (CRAs) are entities that collect and disseminate information about consumers to be used for credit evaluation and certain other purposes, including employment.
+Credit reporting agencies (CRAs) are entities that collect and disseminate information about consumers to be used for credit evaluation and certain other purposes, including employment.
 Credit bureaus, a type of consumer reporting agency, hold a consumer's credit report in their databases.
 CRAs have a number of responsibilities under FCRA, including the following: